SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology: Experiments and Results

 \subsection{Experimental Results and Ablation Studies}

-\subsubsection{Comparison of SC-MIL with other techniques.}
+\subsubsection{Comparison of SC-MIL with other techniques}

 We compared the predictive performance of SC-MIL with other techniques across different imbalance ratios.
-Table \ref{tab:nsclc_results} and \ref{tab:rcc_results} show results on the NSCLC and RCC test sets respectively.
+Table \ref{tab:rcc_results} and \ref{tab:nsclc_results} show results on the NSCLC and RCC test sets respectively.
 SC-MIL outperforms other techniques across all imbalance ratios, and the difference is more pronounced at higher imbalance ratios.

-To further stress test these methods, we also deployed these models on independent OOD test datasets described above.
+To further stress test these methods, we also deployed these models on independent OOD test datasets described above and the results are shown in Table \ref{tab:rcc_results_ood} and \ref{tab:nsclc_results_ood}.
 We found that baseline model performance dropped notably across imbalance ratios, highlighting the difficulty in generalization, and the tendency of these models to overfit in an imbalanced setting.
 Performance improvements using SC-MIL persist in this OOD setting.
+In Figure \ref{fig:classwise-f1-scores-rcc} we show the performance of different techniques across all classes in RCC in both ID and OOD setting, demonstrating the relative performance gain in each class.